G-Just/Mock-collab-home-page/README.md

 ## Description

-Developing a mock home page by using HTML/CSS/JS, in hopes to learn and improve at coding along the way.
+Developing a mock home page by using HTML/CSS/JS.

 ## Authors